-The risk of a serious complication from a disease is far greater than the risk from the vaccine.
-For example, 1 child in a group of 20 children may die from diphtheria disease.
-But only 1 child in a group of 14,000 children may have convulsions or shock after getting the DTaP vaccine.
-And that child would recover fully.footnote 1
+The risk of a serious problem from a disease is far greater than the risk from the vaccine.
+For example, 1 child in a group of 20 unvaccinated children may die from diphtheria disease.
+But only 1 child in a group of 14,000 vaccinated children may have side effects after getting the DTaP vaccine.
+And that child would recover.footnote 1

-- Currently has or is recovering from a minor illness, such as a cold or an ear infection.
+- Has or is recovering from a minor illness, such as a cold or an ear infection.

 - Has a slight fever.

-- Has had recent exposure to someone with a contagious disease.
+- Has had recent exposure to someone with a disease that is easily spread from person to person.

-- Had a mild reaction (such as redness at the site of the injection or a slight fever) from a previous injection.
+- Had a mild reaction from a previous injection, such as redness at the site of the shot or a slight fever.

 - Is currently taking antibiotics.